SCOPE OF THIS CHAPTER

 There may be some exceptional circumstances in which the case responsibility does not transfer at 16, but these will relate to the needs of the young person and particulars about their circumstances.
 In these circumstances, the Leaving Care service will identify which staff will be allocated to that young person, and the allocated Leaving Care Social Worker will take responsibility for ensuring that the Pathway Plan is completed within 3 months of the young person's 16th birthday.

-Most children who have a plan for adoption are initially held in the Locality Teams whilst Care Proceedings are ongoing and then transfer to LAC following the making of a Placement Order.
+Most children with a permanence decision by the 2nd LAC review and who have a plan for adoption are initially held in the Locality Teams whilst Care Proceedings are ongoing and then transfer to LAC following the making of a Placement Order.

 If the parents have been involved in single or multiple proceedings where the decision has been made to remove their child within two years and where there is no clear change of circumstances for either parent, and adoption is likely to be the outcome for the child the case should transfer immediately into LAC to undertake the pre-birth assessment / care proceedings.

-A Family Finder from the Adoption team will be identified prior to the child's case being presented to the Agency Decision Maker (ADM) for a 'SHOBPA' (should be placed for adoption) recommendation.
+A Family Finder from the Regional Adoption Agency (One Adoption West Yorkshire) will be identified prior to the child's case being presented to the Agency Decision Maker (ADM) for a 'SHOBPA' (should be placed for adoption) recommendation.

-Case responsibility for a child's case will remain with LAC but the SW will work closely with the Adoption and Permanence Team once the care proceedings are completed and a Placement Order has been granted.
+Case responsibility for a child's case will remain with LAC but the SW will work closely with the Regional Adoption Agency (OAWY) once the care proceedings are completed and a Placement Order has been granted.
 The Adoption Social Worker will take responsibility for all family finding requirements whilst the child remains in the 'looked after' system the LAC SW will remain involved as the child's worker following the move to an adoptive placement until the making of an Adoption Order.

 Siblings with Differing Legal Status